 ”Now they have this, a written confession, the police need to charge him with her murder.”

-Officials believe multiple men were involved:
+The Daily Mail reports that officials believe multiple men were involved:

 Investigators theorize several men, including Oliva, were involved in breaking into JonBenét’s house.